mrpep/portfolio/_pages/about.md

 - Wakeword detection.
 - NLP and textless NLP.

-In my free time I like making music 🎸 and travelling/hiking 🌍 🏞️
+I also enjoy making music 🎸 and exploring the outdoors through travel and hiking 🌍 🏞️